THEA 201: Stage Acting I - Beginning

 Course Objectives

-• demonstrate a basic understanding of the Stanislavski method through evaluation and criticism of other student's work as well as an analysis of student's own work
+• demonstrate a basic understanding of the varied and diverse acting methods through evaluation and criticism of other student's work as well as an analysis of student's own work

 • identify the geography of the stage, utilize appropriate theatrical terminology and jargon and understand the principles of stage movement and blocking.

-• perform a short scene and monologue using various proper technique as introduced by the Stanislavski method
+• perform a short scene and monologue using various proper technique as introduced by a standardized acting method

 • demonstrate growth in performance skills using the concepts and ideas introduced in class